zorael/kameloso/README.md

 ### Display settings

-If you have a bright terminal background, text may be difficult to read, depending on your terminal emulator.
+**kameloso**'s text colours are by default set to go well with dark terminal backgrounds.
+If you have a bright background, text may be difficult to read (white on white), depending on your terminal emulator.
 If so, pass the `--bright` argument, and/or modify the configuration file; `brightTerminal` under `[Core]`.
-The bot uses the full range of [8-colour ANSI](https://en.wikipedia.org/wiki/ANSI_escape_code#3/4_bit), so if one or more colours are too dark or bright even with the right `brightTerminal` setting, please refer to your terminal appearance settings.
-Colouring might not work well with greyish theming.
+The bot uses 7 colours out of [8-colour ANSI](https://en.wikipedia.org/wiki/ANSI_escape_code#3/4_bit), so if one or more colours are too dark or bright even with the right `brightTerminal` setting, please refer to your terminal appearance settings.

 An alternative is to disable colours entirely with `--monochrome`.